iechor/docs/content/desktop/extensions/private-marketplace.md

 Once you’ve confirmed that the private marketplace configuration works, the final step is to distribute the files to the developers’ machines with the MDM software your organization uses.
 For example, [Jamf](https://www.jamf.com/).

-Make sure your developers are signed in to Docker Desktop in order for the private marketplace configuration to take effect.
-As an administrator, you should [configure a registry.json to enforce Docker Desktop sign-in](../../security/for-admins/configure-sign-in.md).
+Make sure your developers are signed in to iEchor Desktop in order for the private marketplace configuration to take effect.
+As an administrator, you should [configure a registry.json to enforce iEchor Desktop sign-in](../../security/for-admins/configure-sign-in.md).

 ## Feedback

-Give feedback or report any bugs you may find by emailing `extensions@docker.com`.
+Give feedback or report any bugs you may find by emailing `extensions@iechor.com`.